tools-study/journal/drafts/draft_4.md

 ### 13.6 Immunological Considerations for Multi-Modality Protocols

-The sequential administration of multiple delivery modalities in the multi-layer protocol (Section 11.4) creates a complex immunological landscape that requires careful management:
+The sequential administration of multiple delivery modalities in the multi-layer protocol creates a complex immunological landscape that requires careful management:

 **13.6.1 Adaptive Immune Cross-Talk**